TEAMMATES/teammates-ops/technical-reports/Performance-Testing.md

 ## Reasons for using JMeter

 One of the main reasons we use JMeter over the other tools was the **extensive documentation** we found online.
-There are a number of resources to help one to get started.
-Some of which we have listed below:
+There are a number of resources to help one to get started, some of which are:

 * [JMeter Tutorial for beginners](https://www.guru99.com/jmeter-tutorials.html)
 * [How to use JMeter](https://www.blazemeter.com/blog/how-use-jmeter-assertions-three-easy-steps)